telerik/blazor-docs/knowledge-base/grid-autofit-columns.md

 ---
 title: Autofit all Grid columns on initial load.
-description: Autofit all Grid columns on the initial load.
+description: Autofit all Grid columns on initial load, so that their widths match their content.
 type: troubleshooting
 page_title: Autofit all Grid columns on the initial load.
 slug: grid-autofit-columns-on-initial-load